shaobo-he/ct-fuzz-artifact/README.md

 ## Testing Environment
 We tested the artifact on a machine with a 4GHz 6770k with 32 GB of RAM.
-And we allocate 2GB memory to the VM.
+The VM we used to test the artifact is based on Ubuntu 18.04 and we allocate 2GB memory to the VM.

 ## Instructions to Build ct-fuzz: